Book a private tour of the School

 Aims

-Our curriculum encourages all children to develop creativity and to solve problems.
-We aim for the pupils to learn skills which will help them to embrace the technological aspects of their ever-changing world.
+In DT we encourage all children to develop creativity and to solve problems.
+Whether enjoying constructing wooden structures in Year 3, programming control software in Year 6 or racing an electric vehicle in a national competition in Year 8, pupils learn skills which should help them to embrace technological aspects of their ever-changing world.

 We aim to:

-- provide practical opportunities for all children to design and make good quality products
+- provide practical opportunities for all children to experience successful creative outcomes

 - encourage innovation and problem solving while working from a shared design brief